 Grab your acrylic work, and lay it on the ironing board.

 Once you’ve ‘killed’ a garment, you can’t restore it to it’s original shape.
-Be sure that you want to apply this technique.

 How To Block Knitting: Blocking Methods